Doctor of Occupational Therapy

 - practitioner, leader, and scholar roles and competencies to revolutionize the delivery of inclusive, equitable, client-centered, evidence-based, culturally-competent, and distinctive occupational therapy.

 Rapidly changing healthcare systems are demanding more of entry-level practitioners.
 The OTD curriculum is meeting this call, by providing academic preparation beyond a generalist level, including advanced graduate knowledge, skills, and fieldwork/experiential opportunities.
-The OTD program is a three-year program completed over 9 consecutive semesters, including summers.
+The OTD program is completed over 8 consecutive semesters, including summers.
 The 109 credit curriculum will include:

 - Level I Fieldwork (70-140 hours)